 Don’t miss the follow-up post to this one: Apple Ginger Soda!

 This post was generously contributed by Monica Ford of Real Food Devotee.
-Check back next Friday for more delicious recipes from Monica that will make your mouth water and your tummy purr.
-If you’re lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.
+Monica's recipes will make your mouth water and your tummy purr.
+If you're lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.

 Image credit: Crystl

-When I was little we would have ginger beer (made with a ginger bug) Ahhh the memories of exploding plastic bottles or the lids exploding off the top of glass bottles
+When I was little we would have ginger beer (made with a ginger bug) Ahhh the memories of exploding plastic bottles or the lids exploding off the top of glass bottles 🙂 I am totally going to make this with my kids this spring.
+Thanks for the trip down memory lane 🙂

-Then what doyou do with the bug?
+Then what do you do with the bug?
 So you drink it straight from there?

 Monica, do I have to tighten the lid on the jar?